-Letís start with an observation: these mini-kneaders can handle all sorts of baking and preparation, and are no less effective, when it comes to making bread
+Let's start with an observation: these mini-kneaders can handle all sorts of baking and preparation, and are no less effective, when it comes to making bread

 In practice, if we simply tip all the ingredients into the bowl and start the machine going, of course it will knead, but not very efficiently: the dough will tend to wrap around the hook, risks overheating, etc., and the kneading time shown in the recipe may not be long enough as a result.

-In all bread and p‚tisserie recipes, we add all the ingredients to the bowl before starting to knead.
+In all bread and pâtisserie recipes, we add all the ingredients to the bowl before starting to knead.
 Does the order in which they are added make any difference?
 Yes – we need to add the liquid first

 Note: This tips is also for home bread machines.

 Whatever brand of mixer you have, it is worth knowing that they always run too fast for effective bakery-style kneading.
 So we need to start on the slowest speed

 After kneading for a few minutes, the mixture will begin to build the dough structure and form into a ball, which the hook will then turn and knead.
 But there will inevitably be some flour stuck around the sides of the bowl above the level of the mixed dough.